MSc in Environmental Economics

 - Ethics for Environment and Development (P563)

-- either Water Resource Management (P526) or Sustainable Land Management (P568) or Sustainable Forest Management (P585) or Biodiversity and Conservation Management [P598 expected in 2015]
+- either Water Resource Management (P526) or Sustainable Land Management (P568) or Sustainable Forest Management (P585) or Biodiversity, Conservation and Development or Energy and Development (P132)

 - Research Methods (P506)